 - For Raw14 mode (the default case), the payload is 160 bytes long.
-Excluding telemetry lines1, each packet contains pixel data for all 80 pixels in a single video line (with AGC disabled, the first two bits of each pixel's two-byte word are always set to 0; if AGC is enabled, the first eight bits are set to 0). - For RGB888 mode, the payload is 240 bytes long.
+Excluding telemetry lines, each packet contains pixel data for all 80 pixels in a single video line.

+- With AGC disabled:

+- With 14-bit raw data the first two bits of each pixel's two-byte word are set to 0.

+- With TLinear output all 16 bits are used.

+- With AGC is enabled:

+- The first eight bits are set to 0.

+- For RGB888 mode, the payload is 240 bytes long.
 Excluding telemetry lines (which are invalid in RGB mode), each packet consists of pixel data for a single video line (3 bytes per pixel).